Expert Care to Restore Your Confidence

 - Rehabilitation: After a complete evaluation, your treatment may include hands-on techniques, education, biofeedback, electrical stimulation and exercises.
 Combined with lifestyle modification, these approaches can help you understand your body, strengthen your pelvic floor muscles, and relieve pain and symptoms.

 - Medications: Effective medications are available for people with overactive bladder and urge incontinence, a bladder control problem marked by sudden, intense urinary urges and urine leakage.
 Other medications can also improve the symptoms of incontinence by increasing muscle tone in the area surrounding the urethra.
 According to a study in the Journal of the American Medical Association, 69 percent of people had improved symptoms after taking incontinence medications for eight weeks.

 - Hormone Therapy: Estrogen replacement cream is a targeted, topical treatment that delivers estrogen only to the treated tissues and surrounding areas.
 This treatment is considered safe for long-term use and does not have the same risks as hormone replacement therapies often prescribed for menopausal symptoms.

 - Surgery: If less-invasive options have been exhausted without producing satisfactory results, several surgical options can be considered to correct bladder control issues.
 The most common types of procedures involve slings, injections or implants.

-- Vaginal Treatment Technology: Minimally invasive vaginal treatment technologies to treat vaginal dryness or pain, bladder leakage or other pelvic floor issues—so you can regain your confidence and enjoy a healthier, more fulfilling personal life.
+- Vaginal Treatment Technology: Minimally invasive vaginal treatment technologies to treat vaginal concerns—so you can regain your confidence and enjoy a healthier, more fulfilling personal life.